 Delivering personalised learning through tablets and mobile devices

-As we are moving into the 21st century and as we are seeing the limitations faced by teacher centric solutions, the time is ripe to take a shift in the thought process and focus on student centric technology.
+We are moving into the 21st century.
+We are everyday seeing the limitations faced by teacher centric solutions.
+Therefore, the time is ripe to take a shift in the thought process and focus on student centric technology.
 Educational tablets and mobile devices are the perfect carriers of personalised learning as these can be directly used by the children in the school.

-We are of course being helped by an exponential increase in the number of smartphones across the India both in urban and rural areas, which is building familiarity to these touch based devices in children even in the most rural parts of our country.
+We are of course getting help from an exponential increase in the number of smartphones across India.
+That too both in urban and rural areas.
+It is building familiarity to these touch based devices in children even in the most rural parts of our country.

 In case you would want to read more on why educational tablets will continue to dominate the way learning would happen in our schools over next few years, please do read our blog on 5 reasons why you should consider educational tablets for schools here.

 At iDream Education, it has been an area of research for us to understand each child uniquely and then deliver the learning accordingly.
 One way in which we achieve this is by enabling a child to access the content of any grade for all the subjects through our learning platform.
 Sharing with you a case study on the same.